 Policy 7.1.4.
+The City shall strongly encourage the preservation of open space areas.
 Amendments to the Coral Springs Future Land Use Plan Map which would result in the loss of public or quasi-public recreation or open space shall be strongly discouraged and be required to address how open space and recreation needs of the existing and project residents of the community will be met, including how the negative impacts of the loss of public and quasi-public recreation and open space on the surrounding neighborhoods will be minimized or mitigated.